Ellery Hanley: Balmain (1996–97)

 In 1996 and well past his prime, Hanley returned to the Australian club Balmain for his second spell with the club.
 Hanley stated that "I wanted to be respected by the Australians as well, because their game is so superior to ours."

 Representative career

-Hanley won caps for England while at Bradford Northern in 1984 against Wales, while at Leeds in 1992 against Wales, and won caps for Great Britain while at Bradford Northern in 1984 against France (sub), France, Australia (3 matches), New Zealand (3 matches), and Papua New Guinea, in 1985 against France (2 matches), while at Wigan in 1985 against New Zealand (3 matches), in 1986 against France, and Australia, in 1987 against France (2 matches), and Papua New Guinea, in 1988 against France (2 matches), Papua New Guinea, Australia (3 matches), and New Zealand, in 1989 against France (2 matches), in 1990 against France, and Australia (3 matches), in 1991 against France (2 matches), while at Leeds in 1992 against Australia, in 1993 against France.

-Great Britain
+Hanley won caps for England while at Bradford Northern in 1984 against Wales, while at Leeds in 1992 against Wales.

 He made his Great Britain début as a substitute, whilst still a Bradford Northern player, in January 1984 against France in Avignon.
-He was selected in the Great Britain squad in 1984 to tour to Australia and was one of the stars of the 1984 Ashes series, scoring a remarkable twelve tries playing mostly on the wing.
+He was selected for the 1984 Great Britain Lions tour to Australia and was one of the stars of the 1984 Ashes series, scoring a remarkable twelve tries playing mostly on the wing.

-In 1988, he became a regular member of the Great Britain team and was appointed captain.
-In the 1988 Ashes series, he led his side to victory over Australia for the first time in 10 seasons.
-Along the way he also scored eight tries.